vivek08248/Cricket-Ball-Analyzer/Cricket-Ball-Trajectory-Prediction/README.md

 </p>

 <p align="center">
-An AI-powered Computer Vision project for detecting, tracking, and analyzing cricket ball trajectories using YOLOv8, OpenCV, and Python.
+An AI and ML-powered Computer Vision project for detecting, tracking, and analyzing cricket ball trajectories using YOLOv8, OpenCV, and Python.
 </p>

 ---